May progress benefit us all Newsletter Sign in EN ▾

 Land rises 14 years, falls 4 — and has for 200 years.
-The cause is economic rent captured by landowners.
+The cause is rising land prices becoming unsustainable for productive economic activity.
 The remedy has been known since 1879.

-Understanding it changes how you see every recession, every housing boom, and every market crash.
+The cycle is an average, it’s not exactly 18.6 years apart every time.
+Understanding the cycle changes how you see every recession, every housing boom, and every market crash.
 The cause is not interest rates, inflation, or political mismanagement.
 Those are symptoms.
-The cause is economic rent — the surplus value created by location and community investment — being captured by landowners and amplified by bank lending, until the system can no longer sustain its own weight and collapses.
+The cause is rising land prices — driven by speculation and amplified by bank lending — becoming unsustainable for productive economic activity, until the system can no longer sustain its own weight and all other bubbles pop as consumer spending slows down.
+Later in this article I explain why land prices follow this pattern, and what can be done about it.

 The Intellectual Lineage

 The empirical foundation was laid by Homer Hoyt in his 1933 University of Chicago dissertation, which documented land-price peaks in Chicago at approximately 18-year intervals stretching back to 1836: peaks at 1836, 1856, 1872, 1890, and 1925.
+Hoyt's data set was extraordinary — he analyzed 100 years of land values in a single city in granular detail.
 After World War II, Hoyt claimed the cycle was dead — yet simultaneously invested heavily in rising post-war land values, contradicting his own claim.
+The contradiction itself became evidence that the cycle had not died.

 Fred Harrison caught the contradiction.
+A British author, economist, and economic commentator, Harrison has spent decades warning of the dangers of using land and real estate as the primary drivers of economic growth.
 In The Power in the Land (1983), Harrison proved the cycle had survived the war by analysing Hoyt's own post-war real estate dealings.
 He also predicted the 1990 property bust and mapped the general cycle pattern forward through 2026.
-In Boom Bust (2005), Harrison predicted a major depression beginning around 2010 — off by roughly two years on timing, directionally confirmed when the Global Financial Crisis trough hit in 2008–09.
+In Boom Bust (2005), Harrison predicted a major depression beginning around 2010 — he had warned Gordon Brown as far back as 1997 that the UK economy would hit the cycle peak in 2007 and turn down into depression in 2010.
+He was confirmed by Dirk Bezemer, a professor of economics at the University of Groningen, who identified Harrison as one of the earliest predictors of the 2008 financial crisis.

 Fred Foldvary, writing in the American Journal of Economics and Sociology in 1997, synthesised the Georgist land cycle with Austrian capital theory and predicted — eleven years in advance — that "the next major bust, 18 years after the 1990 downturn, will be around 2008."
 It was confirmed.